FAQ

 Which properties are specified for a file in order to be suitable for digital preservation?

-• File format and other properties of the file play an essential role for digital preservation and long-term availability.
-Future accessibility cannot be guaranteed for the multitude of file formats in use today.
-For this reason, the BSB restricts digital preservation to a few file formats that are standardized according to ISO, open or disclosed and widely used.
+The file format and other properties of the files play a key role in long-term archiving and long-term availability.
+Future usability cannot be guaranteed for the large number of file formats used today.
+For this reason, the BSB limits its long-term archiving to a few ISO-standardized, open or disclosed and widely used file formats.

-In order to perform future digital preservation measures (usually conversions to a current data format), the files may not contain password protection, encryptions or file-internal functional restrictions and should not be compressed.
+To enable long-term archiving measures (usually conversions to a current file format), the files must not contain any password protection, encryption or file-internal function restrictions and should not be compressed.

 Recommended formats: